seregazhuk/seregazhuk.github.io_old/_posts/2017-12-20-reactphp-http-middleware.md

     <img src="/assets/images/posts/reactphp/http-middleware-curl-custom-header.png" alt="http-middleware-curl-custom-header" class="">
 </p>

 I use `Curl` in terminal with `-i` flag to receive the response with headers.
-You scan ee that the server returns a response from the second middleware with `Hello world` message.
+You can see that the server returns a response from the second middleware with `Hello world` message.
 And also response headers contain our `X-Custom` header.

 ## Middleware under the hood of the Server